msander1983/Plugin-Documentation/Documentation/Mad Quality Plugin II/Mad Quality Plugin II.md

 # (BETA) Mad Quality Plugin II
 The Mad Quality Plugin is a tool to automate the quality assurance process of your topics and projects.

-To implement automated QA in your team, these are the steps:
+To implement automated QA in your team:

 1. [[Setting up validation rules]]
 2. Test the rules on your topics